Alaska lawmakers confirm Dunleavy Cabinet picks

 These were the only Cabinet-level positions up for confirmation on Wednesday.
 Each commissioner was confirmed on a vote of 57-0.

-The votes came near the start of the joint session in which Dunleavy nominees to boards and commissions were also being considered.
+The votes came near the start of the joint session in which Dunleavy nominees to boards and commissions were also considered.
+All nominees ultimately were confirmed.